Planning a vacation doesn’t have to be a pain. That’s why I want to show you a great system you can use to plan the perfect trip.

 - Scott’s Cheap Flights.
 A tried-and-true resource when it comes to finding error deals.
 Scott’s offers a free newsletter that’ll notify you whenever they find a deal along with instructions on how to book it.

 - Next Vacay.
-This is Naveen’s (one of our Zero To Launch graduates) very own site that helps travelers find the best deals.
+This is Naveen’s very own site that helps travelers find the best deals.
 Next Vacay automatically crawls through various airfare sites to find you the cheapest flight possible.

 One key thing to remember when purchasing an error fare: